SpineEventEngine/dart/codegen/README.md

 # Dart Code Generator

-A command line tool which generates Dart code for Protobuf type registries.
+A command-line tool which generates Dart code for Protobuf type registries.

 ## Usage

-The generator accepts several command line arguments:
+The generator accepts several command-line arguments:
  - Required option `--descriptor` specifies the path to a file which contains a `google.protobuf.FileDescriptorSet`.
 The descriptor set contains all the Protobuf types for which the tool must generate code.